-The Prince Frederick Eagles Boys & Girls Club is a Sports and Recreational club for children ages 4-15 to learn about sports and sportsmanship.
-We offer Football, Cheerleading and Lacrosse programs!
-We are always looking for volunteers to help plan, parti
+The Prince Frederick Eagles organization is a nonprofit sports and recreational club for children ages 4-15 to learn and grow on and off the field.
+We offer football, cheerleading, poms, lacrosse, basketball, and baseball programs!

 ------------------------------------------------------------------------------ ********* 2014 PFE Boys Recreational Lacrosse Program ******** ------------------------------------------------------------------------------

 PFE is excited that our 2014 Boys Recreational Lacrosse season is underway and that we are competing in the Southern Maryland Youth Lacrosse League (SMYLA) this Spring from March through May 2014.
 Registration officially closed on February 15th, 2014 .

 Team practices began the end of February and games are typically played on Saturdays, however weekday games and Sundays may be an option if there are scheduling conflicts with other teams on Saturdays.
 Games will be played the 3rd week of March through May 2014.